 Archeological artifacts prove that the Unstrut people were not an isolated group.
 They were influenced by neighboring groups from all directions:

 The Unstrut Group, part of the Urnfield culture

 The artifacts in the Lichtenstein cave especially point at Thuringian influences:

 Unstrut group people built fortified hilltop settlements that are still present at the following hills (Probst, 2011):

 Probably the Lichtenstein-individuals also lived near a fortification (burg); the cave is located along an ancient road that connects the Pipinsburg of Osterode with the Thüringer plain.
 A burg indicates stormy and/or unsafe times but also is an indication of a vivid economy.
 These locations were centres of trade and craftmenship.
 (Schilz, 2006).

 Apart from the cultural influences of neighboring groups the I-L38 males of the Lichtenstein cave seem to have lived sedentary lives:

-DNA-research concluded that the skeletons belonged to one family clan, spread over 4 to5 generations.
+DNA-research concluded that the skeletons belonged to one family clan, spread over 4 to 5 generations.
+The remains of the grey coloured individuals are not (yet) found in the Lichtenstein cave.
 The reconstructed family tree looks like this:

 The family tree supports the theory that the cave was used as a family burial chamber; it also indicates that cremation was not as common practice in the Urnfield culture as presumed.